The Calderdale Way

 As the link paths are not marked on the OS map, we have produced GPX versions for each of them (see below)

-B. Luddendenfoot to Catherine Slack (middle of section 4) – 2 miles
+Luddendenfoot to Catherine Slack (middle of section 4) – 2.8 miles

-H. HB to Alls Well farm (near start of section 10) – 2.5 miles
+Hebden Bridge to Allswell Farm (near start of section 10) – 2 miles

-I. Mytholmroyd to Crow Hill (middle of section 10) – 2 miles
+Mytholmroyd to Crow Hill (middle of section 10) – 1.5 miles

-J. Luddendenfoot to Jerusalem Lane (start of section 11) – 2 miles
+Luddendenfoot to Jerusalem Lane (start of section 11) – 2.3 miles

-M. Halifax to Salter Hebble (near start of Section 1) – ? miles
+Halifax to Salter Hebble (near start of Section 1) – 2.3 miles

 Downloading Link Path GPX maps